rollerworks/search/doc/searches.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The ``Rollerworks\Component\Search\Exception\GroupsOverflowException``
-is thrown when the maximum number of group at nesting level is exceeded.
+is thrown when the maximum number of groups at a nesting level is exceeded.

 This exception provides the following properties:

 * max: Maximum number of subgroups within a (sub)group
 * count: Number of groups in the (sub)group
-* groupIdx: index of the group that exceeds the maximum count
+* groupIdx: index of the group exceeding the maximum count
 * nestingLevel: the nesting level at which the group was declared

 .. note::

-    Not all processors will give the exact number of values.
+    Not all processors will give the exact number of groups.

     FilterQuery will stop further processing when the maximum amount
-    of values is exceeded.
+    of groups is exceeded.
 But XML, JSON and Array will return the exact
     number of values.

 UnsupportedValueTypeException
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Rollerworks\Component\Search\Exception\UnsupportedValueTypeException``
-is thrown when you pass value-type to a field that does not support that value-type.
+is thrown when you pass a value-type into a field which doesn't support that value-type.

 This exception provides the following properties:

 * fieldName: Name of the field at which the value was declared
-* valueType: Type of the value that is not accepted, eg: range, comparison or pattern-match
+* valueType: Type of the value which was not accepted, e.g. range, comparison or pattern-match

 InvalidSearchConditionException
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~